redxdev/hvzsite/README.md

 enough (it saves to a json file in .tmp).
 For production purposes, you should setup a connection to a database such as MySQL, MongoDB, etc...

+### Development

+For the purposes of development, you will need to launch both the api server and also an ember-cli server.
+To do so, run the following in two different terminals:

+    cd server
+    sails lift

+and

+    cd client
+    ember server

+This will launch the api server on http://127.0.0.1:1337 and the ember development server on http://127.0.0.1:4200.

 ### Building the Client

 Run the following command to build the client: